GovTechSG/CFT-Docs/getting-started/try-out-sandbox.md

 # Try out CFT Sandbox

 ## The Sandbox Environment
-> **Cloud File Transfer (CFT) sandbox is a test environment that is almost identical to our production environment except that it supports only internet to internet transfers.
-It offers you a space to run file transfers with dummy files, test the API fully, and get a feel of the file transfer process before applying for a production account.**
+Cloud File Transfer (CFT) sandbox is a test environment that is almost identical to our production environment except that it supports only internet to internet transfers.
+It offers you a space to run file transfers with dummy files, test the API fully, and get a feel of the file transfer process before applying for a production account.
->

----
-## Requirements
-* Provide Webhook URL, if file transfer notification is required.

----

 ![Display CFT](./images/CFT.png)

----
-## How to sign up for CFT sandbox access
+## How to access CFT sandbox

 Onboarding to CFT sandbox is a simple process.
 1. Fill up the [onboarding form.](https://form.gov.sg/#!/60a4cca76179d60012cdacac/preview)